giacomorebonato/fastify-prerender-plugin/README.md

 ## How It Works

 1. **Bot Detection**: On each request, the plugin checks the `User-Agent` header using [isbot](https://www.npmjs.com/package/isbot).
-2. **Prerendering**: If the request is from a bot and matches a configured URL, Playwright launches a headless browser to render the page.
+2. **Prerendering**: If the request is from a bot and matches a configured URL, Lightpanda launches to render the page with minimal memory usage.
-3. **HTML Snapshot**: The fully rendered HTML is returned to the bot, ensuring proper SEO and social media previews.
+3. **HTML Snapshot**: The fully rendered HTML is cached (5 minutes) and returned to the bot, ensuring proper SEO and social media previews.
 4. **Normal Users**: All other requests receive the standard SPA HTML, with no performance impact.

 ---